Wednesday Customer Pickup/ Farmer Dropoff sites:

 On Friday evenings all the items for the week will be posted for ordering and you’ll receive an e-mail reminder to look at the week’s availability.
 You can place your order anytime after that, when the market closes.
 After the ordering ends the farmers will receive their orders so they know what to harvest on Tuesday and Wednesday for delivery Wednesday afternoon.
 You’ll receive a confirmation e-mail of your order.

 THE WINTER SCHEDULE FOR ORDERING – The market will be open every week this winter.
 You will receive an e-mail on Friday evening that the market is open.

 Pick up of your orders is on Wednesday from 5:00pm until 7:00pm in both Rabun and Habersham County.
 Pick up is shortened until 6:30pm during the winter.

 The pick up sites are:

-Rabun County site is at Mill Gap Farm 63 Mill Gap Lane, Tiger.
+Rabun County site is at Mill Gap Farm located at 63 Mill Gap Lane, Tiger.

-Habersham County site is at Grace Calvary Church 295 East Green St. Clarkesville Ga.
-30523.
-Look for us under the carport next to the Church offices.
+Habersham County site is at Grace Calvary Church located at 295 East Green Street Clarkesville, GA 30523.
+Park in the gravel lot and walk over to the carport next to the Church offices.